lazyaashish/Recruit-IQ/README.md

 The `vercel.json` file configures:

 - the React frontend as a static build
-- the FastAPI backend as Python serverless functions
+- the FastAPI backend as Python serverless
 - routing for `/api/v1`, `/docs`, `/redoc`, and `/health`

 ## Testing